gregegan/fc-links-vote/README.md

 hincrby
 Increments the number stored at field in the hash stored at key by increment.
 If key does not exist, a new key holding a hash is created.
 If field does not exist the value is set to 0 before the operation is performed.

+sadd
+Add the specified members to the set stored at key.
+Specified members that are already a member of this set are ignored.
+If key does not exist, a new set is created before adding the specified members.

 commands
 hgetall entry:5825c923-6c05-4037-9587-a7e5a09ddd20